In the Mind, whether we realize it or not, each of us is being affected by the perverted violence and sex that is so readily accessible.

 You need both: a sound body and a sound mind, the physical and the non-physical, the bodily and the mental sides of each human being to have coherent completeness in understanding who and what a human being is.
 And you have to treat each of those two elements correctly to have a sound body and sound mind.

-This blog post is an excerpt from chapter 3.3 of the book Audit of Humankind.
+This blog post is an excerpt from chapter 9.3 of the book Audit of the Universe.